iSatishYadav/net-core-console-nlog-with-di/README.md

-# .NET Core Console Application NLog with Dependency Injection
+# Using NLog in a .NET 5 Console Application with Dependency Injection

 ## Description
 Explains how to setup NLog as logging provider for .NET Core Console Application and Microsoft Extension Logging (MEL).